vehicle-lang/tutorial/src/chapters/1-introduction.md

 1. *Theory: finding appropriate verification properties.* The scope of neural network properties available in the literature is limited.
 Robustness is the most popular general property to date [@casadio2021property], and others include mostly domain-specific properties, such as ACAS Xu Benchmark [@katz2017reluplex], which we will consider shortly in this tutorial.
 What neural network properties we want and can realistically verify still stands as a big research question.

-2. *Solvers: undecidability of non-linear real arithmetic and scalability of neural network verifiers.* On the solver side, undecidability of non-linear real arithmetic [@Akbarpour2009] and scalability of neural network verifiers [wang2021beta] stand as two main challenges.
+2. *Solvers: undecidability of non-linear real arithmetic and scalability of neural network verifiers.* On the solver side, undecidability of non-linear real arithmetic [@Akbarpour2009] and scalability of neural network verifiers [@wang2021beta] stand as two main challenges.
+That said, progress is being made in these two directions.
+Several solvers, notably VibeCheck [@vibecheck], now support polynomial verification.
+And the annual competition VNNCOMP [@vnncomp] features models of up to 67.4 million parameters (weights).

 3. *Machine Learning: understanding and integrating property-driven training.* In all realistic scenarios, even accurate neural networks require extra "property-driven training" in order to comply with verification properties in question.
 This requires new methods of integrating training with verification.
 Several approaches exist, including the recently introduced method of *"differentiable logics"* that translate logical properties into loss functions.
-But they all have pitfalls, see [@SlusarzKDSS23] for a discussion.
+Although initially, most DLs had pitfalls  (see [@SlusarzKDSS23,affeldt2026] for a discussion), some promising logics, such as the Quantitative Linear Logic [@capucci2026], have been suggested recently.

 4. *Programming: finding the right languages to support these developments* Many existing solvers have low-level syntax that is hard to understand, making maintenance of the specification difficult.
 There is very little programming infrastructure to interface verification and property-driven training.
 Furthermore, the available language infrastructure only allows specifications to be written in terms of the input space, whereas one often needs to reason about neural network behavior in terms of the problem space.
 This creates an additional *embedding gap* on verification side, a problem that eventually needs to be resolved.
+Here, too, progress is being made, with VNNLIB 2.0 [@Daggitt26] being a major step towards a more principled specification language.

-5. *Complex systems: integration of neural net verification into complex systems.* Finally, neural networks usually work as components of complex systems, and the question of smooth integation of existing neural network solvers with other theorem provers requires resolution.
+5. *Complex systems: integration of neural net verification into complex systems.* Finally, neural networks usually work as components of complex systems, and the question of smooth integration of existing neural network solvers with other theorem provers requires resolution.
+A special competition, ARCH-COMP [@ARCH26], is dedicated to this problem, and in this tutorial we will take our own original spin on the problem, following [@vehicle-compositional].

 This tutorial will focus on problems 3 to 5, and will present Vehicle, a tool that provides support in alleviating them.
 In particular, Vehicle is equipped with a specification language that allows one to express neural network properties in a high-level, human-readable format (thus opening the way to reasoning about a wider space of properties, and reasoning in terms of the problem space).
 Then it compiles the specification down into low-level queries and passes them automatically to existing neural network solvers.
 If the specification cannot be verified, Vehicle gives one an option to automatically generate a new loss function that can be used to train the model to satisfy the stated property.
 Once a specification has been verified (possibly after property-driven re-training), Vehicle allows one to export the proof to an interactive theorem prover, and reason about the behavior of the complex system that embeds the machine learning model.